 Hermes Amāra Foundation

-The Hermes Amāra Foundation (HAF) was established in 2019 at the request of the late Buddhist Dharma and meditation teacher Rob Burbea (1965 - 2020).
+The Hermes Amāra Foundation (HAF) was established in 2019 at the request of the late Buddhist dharma and meditation teacher Rob Burbea (1965 - 2020).
 Its main role is as custodian of his extensive body of teachings, which exist in the form of audio talks, interviews, online seminars, podcasts and the book Seeing That Frees: Meditations on Emptiness and Dependent Arising.
 HAF also exists to support the teachers and community of practitioners (sangha) engaging with Rob's teachings.

 Rob Burbea has left a wide and deep Dharma legacy, rooted in and extending far beyond Buddha Dharma.
-This legacy comprises many arenas of teaching - ‘classical’ Buddhist teachings, mettā, psychological approaches, cultivating samādhi and the jhānas, teachings on emptiness and dependent origination, Rob's ground-breaking ways of looking approach, and the vast world of Soulmaking Dharma including ethics and soulful activism.
+This legacy comprises many arenas of teaching - ‘classical’ Buddhist teachings, mettā, psychological approaches, cultivating samādhi and the jhānas, teachings on emptiness and dependent origination, Rob's ground-breaking 'ways of looking' approach, and the vast world of Soulmaking Dharma including ethics and soulful activism.
 These arenas may initially be viewed and worked with separately, but the teachings fundamentally form one holistic ecosystem.
-It is a unique and radical body of work, with Rob's seminal book Seeing That Frees: Meditations on Emptiness and Dependent Arising as a central backbone and resource for practice.
+It is a unique and radical body of work, with Rob's seminal book Seeing That Frees: Meditations on Emptiness and Dependent Arising as a central resource and backbone for practice.
 The large part of this body of work emerged from Rob's Dharma practice, study, and experimentation, indebted to and in dialogical rapport with a whole host of teachers and thinkers, including the Buddha, Mipham Rinpoche, Nagarjuna, Ajahn Thanissaro, James Hillman, and many others.
 Some of the Soulmaking Dharma teachings emerged also through the collaborations of Rob and Catherine McGee.

 Explore Rob's Talks

-HAF also exists to support the growing international community of practitioners engaging with Rob's teachings, and wishes to offer helpful ways in which practitioners might navigate the wide range of Rob's work.
+HAF also exists to support the growing international community of practitioners engaging with Rob's teachings, and wishes to offer helpful ways in which practitioners might navigate the wide range of his work.
 We encourage sangha practice groups and initiatives, and can give significant support should relational issues or conflict arise.